-- 17. UB mean and high-level estimates of infant dietary exposure to HBCDDs were previously calculated using measurements for the 19 composite food groups analysed in the 2012 TDS in combination with data on the consumption of those foods from DNSIYC.
-Table 6 summarises UB dietary exposures to α -, β and γ -HBCDDs for 12 to 60 month old children.
-These were also estimated using concentrations reported previously for the 2012 TDS (Fernandes et~al., 2012) together with consumption data from the DNSIYC (DH 2013) and NDNS (Bates et~al., 2014). - 18.
-Mean and high level UB exposures in other foods were higher than those estimated from infant formula or commercial infant foods.
-The highest UB high-level exposure to the sum of α -, β and γ -HBCDDs was 7.5 ng/kg bw/day in 12 to <60 month old children.
+17. UB mean and high-level estimates of infant dietary exposure to HBCDDs were previously calculated using measurements for the 19 composite food groups analysed in the 2012 TDS in combination with data on the consumption of those foods from DNSIYC.
+Table 6 summarises UB dietary exposures to α -, β - and γ -HBCDDs for 12 to 60 month old children.
+These were also estimated using concentrations reported previously for the 2012 TDS (Fernandes et al., 2012) together with consumption data from the DNSIYC (DH 2013) and NDNS (Bates et al., 2014).

+18. Mean and high level UB exposures in other foods were higher than those estimated from infant formula or commercial infant foods.
+The highest UB high-level exposure to the sum of α -, β - and γ -HBCDDs was 7.5 in 12 to <60 month old children.
 This exposure is slightly lower than the corresponding value (10 ng/kg bw/day) estimated for the 4 to 12 month old infants in the 2015 COT statement.
-As with infant formula and commercial foods, HBCDDs were not detected in most of the food groups in TDS and thus, it is possible that actual exposures are substantially lower than the UB estimates .
+As with infant formula and commercial foods, HBCDDs were not detected in most of the food groups in TDS and thus, it is possible that the UB estimates are substantially higher than actual exposures.